logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 The reason being that we want to send _fewer and longer_ documents.
 By grouping all possible metrics and dimensions into one document we maximize Elasticsearch's indexing power.
 In general, the _number_ of documents has a greater impact on Elasticsearch indexing power than document length.

-The best way to explain the guidelines is to look at a few examples.
-So let's get to it.

 <div class="tasklist">